isfopo/ambitus-studio-api/README.md

   - [ ] check creation parameters
     - [ ] User is on database
-    - [ ] valid name, tempo, time signature
+    - [x] valid user id, name, tempo, time signature
   - [ ] check if is in database

 - [ ] Scene